Congratulations on your forthcoming marriage! We are pleased that you have chosen to celebrate it here at Saint John the Evangelist Catholic Church.

 Our Wedding Coordinator, Peggy Dugan, will contact the bride approximately one month prior to the wedding to confirm the rehearsal time.
 She and other members of the wedding preparation team will be present at the rehearsal and the wedding to insure that everything runs smoothly.
 The priest and/or the wedding coordinator will conduct the rehearsal.

 The couple must bring the original marriage license to the rehearsal.
 The wedding cannot not take place without these documents.

 Only two floral arrangements are to be used for the sanctuary.
 Arrangements are not to block the altar or the ambo (pulpit) from the view of the congregation.
 Floral pew markers or pew bows are only to be attached by pew clips or large floral pins.

 It is important that the couple arrange to have pew markers/bows removed prior to departure following the wedding.

 Since we have Mass scheduled and the possibility of a funeral or Memorial Mass the morning before your wedding, decorating the church is not to be done the night of the rehearsal.

 If you choose the option of lighting a Unity Candle, you will need to bring the candles and the stand to the rehearsal.

-Due to insurance regulations and the risk of injury, aisle runners are not permitted for weddings in St. John the Evangelist Church.
+Due to insurance regulations and the risk of injury, aisle runners are not permitted for weddings in Saint John the Evangelist Church.